rencreations/atlas/docs/notes/development-log.md

 - 2025-11-26 — Agreed to revisit after the next release cut.
 - 2025-11-27 — Nothing blocking — carrying two items into the next sprint.
 - 2025-11-30 — Noted the drift between environments and filed a ticket.
+- 2025-12-05 — Flagged follow-ups for the next planning slot; owners assigned below.